shakes76/PatternAnalysis-2023/recognition/adni_vit_45285545/README.md

 All subsets contain exactly 20 images per patient and there are no common patients between the sets.
 The training set is additionally 80/20 patient-level split into training and validation sets.
 Again, there are no common patients between the sets.

+The data loading script (`dataset.py`) looks for the data in different locations depending on the operating system.
+- On windows, it looks for `.\ADNI\AD_NC`
+- On Linux, it looks for `/home/groups/comp3710/ADNI/AD_NC`

+In both cases, the data inside `AD_NC` is expected to be organised identically to the dataset on the COMP3710 course page.

 ### Preprocessing

 Preprocessing of the training data consists of data augmentation and type conversion: